awsdocs/amazon-emr-management-guide/doc_source/emr-overview.md

 + **Core node**: A node with software components that run tasks and store data in the Hadoop Distributed File System \(HDFS\) on your cluster\.
 Multi\-node clusters have at least one core node\.
 + **Task node**: A node with software components that only runs tasks and does not store data in HDFS\.
 Task nodes are optional\.

- The following diagram represents a cluster with one master node and four slave nodes\.
+ The following diagram represents a cluster with one master node and four core nodes\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/emr/latest/ManagementGuide/images/cluster-node-types.png)